pepkit/divcfg/README.md

 # 4. Using docker or singularity containers

 The `PEPENV` framework is a natural way to run commands in a container.
-All we need to do is 1) design a template that will run the job in the container, instead of natively; and 2) create a new compute package that will use that template.
+All we need to do is 1) design a template that will run the job in the container, instead of natively; and 2) create a new compute package that will use that template. **To use containers with looper requires `looper`version >= 0.9**.

 ## 4.1 A template for container runs